russellbits/Writing/Poetry/11.in-between-dreamy-guesses/poem.md

 Don't orient.
 Breathe deep.
     You don't know where you are most of the time.
-So red stars look like Mars.
+So what red stars look like Mars?
-Where are you supposed to go?
+Where else are you supposed to go?

 This Universe won't save you
-seems not to help much at all
+Seems not to help much at all
 as far away as it all is
-where are you supposed to go!?
+Where else are you supposed to go?

-To get away from the awfulness of
-The gravity of EV-ery single  single instance of argument or regret or just not BEING THERE of losing yourself in the tumult and not the sky.
+To get away from the awfulness of the gravity of EV-ery single  single instance of argument or regret or just not BEING THERE of losing yourself in the tumult instead of the sky.

 Come back again,
 from the dark new moon's reverie,